lawalsegun2025/forage_projects/README.md

-# This repsitory contains all the intership project I did with several companies in collaboration with forage
+# This repsitory contains all the intership project I did with several companies in collaboration with [forage](https://www.theforage.com).

 ---